Book cover

 9.5.8 Mutable Objects

-In the second edition of his book on refactoring, Fowler considers Mutable Objects a code smell.
-A mutable object is one whose state can be modified.
-On the other hand, an immutable object, once created, can no longer be changed.
+In the second edition of his book on refactoring, Fowler considers mutable objects a code smell.
+A mutable object is one whose state can be modified after creation.
+On the other hand, an immutable object, once created, cannot be changed.
 To facilitate the creation of immutable objects, classes should declare all their attributes as private and final (a final attribute is read-only).
-The class should also be declared final to prohibit the creation of subclasses.
-Consequently, if we need to modify an immutable object, the alternative is to create a new instance with the desired state.
+The class itself should also be declared final to prohibit the creation of subclasses.
+Consequently, when we need to modify an immutable object, the only alternative is to create a new instance with the desired state.
+For example, String objects in Java are immutable, as illustrated in the following example.

 class Main {